Bahamut: Tafsir

+The meaning of nun in Al-Qalam has many interpretations.

 Earthquakes

 Yakut also gives the account that Iblis almost incited the whale Balhūt into causing a quake, but God distracted it by sending gnats to its eyes.
 Or alternatively, God had sent a sword-like fish that bedazzled and captivated the giant fish.
 This account is also found in al-Tha'labi's Qiṣaṣ al-anbīyāʾ, but in that version God forces the whale (Lutīyā) into submission by sending a creature that invaded through its nose and reached its brain; it also claims to be an anecdote on authority of Kaʿb al-Aḥbār (d.
 650s A.D.), a convert considered the earliest informant of Jewish-Muslim tradition to Arab writers.
 (Note: The account is also given by Ibn al-Wardi, by al-Suyūṭī (d.
 1505) and the al-Jazzār (d. after 1576).)

 Although this is an instance of an Arabic tale that ascribes the origins of earthquakes to the cosmic whale/fish supporting the earth, more familiar beliefs in medieval Arab associate the earthquake with the bull, or with Mount Qaf.

 Jorge Luis Borges has drawn parallels between Bahamut and the mythical Japanese fish "Jinshin-Uwo", although the correct term would be (地震魚, jishin uo); cf. Namazu-e or 'catfish pictures'.

-Japanese folklorist has explained that the traditional belief in the earthquake-causing bull is heavily concentrated in Arab regions (Saharan Africa, Arabian Peninsula, Pakistan, Malay), whereas the motif of "World-Fish's movement causes earthquake" is found mostly in parts of Indochina, China, and throughout Japan.
+Japanese folklorist Taryō Ōbayashi has explained that the traditional belief in the earthquake-causing bull is heavily concentrated in Arab regions (Saharan Africa, Arabian Peninsula, Pakistan, Malay), whereas the motif of "World-Fish's movement causes earthquake" is found mostly in parts of Indochina, China, and throughout Japan.